 Iconic dialogue: Teja main hoon... mark idhar hai.

 Prem Chopra: He was lecherous, conniving and outright ruthless when it came to portraying a villain on-screen.
 Prem Chopra played varied of villainous roles on-screen during the 1970s and 1980s.
 His ad Rajesh Khanna's hero-villain pair was considered as lucky by the distributors back then.
 The duo acted in 19 films together out of which 15 were box office hits.

-Iconic dialogue: (no prizes for guess) Prem Naam Hain Mera, Prem Chopra
+Iconic dialogue: (no prizes for guessing) Prem Naam Hain Mera, Prem Chopra.

 Sadashiv Amrapurkar: For an actor of his talent, he was grossly under-utilised in Bollywood Ardh Satya and Sadak are prime examples of his humongous capability.